illiaChaban/portfolio-solid/README.md

 TODOs:
+- debug dev not working on other browsers (can still build/deploy?)
 - integrate fullstory
+- fix page transition on mobile (current page scrolls up on navigation to the next page)
-- fix contact page animation restart on page transition
+- fix animation restart on page transition end (link hover effect / contact page art)
 - update/fix page transition on mobile?